kamils224/GeneralFlashcards/README.md

 In progress...

-This app will contain Rest API for flashcards in Django with some template views and mobile app in React Native
+This app will contain Rest API for flashcards in Django with some template views